sergio11/nethawk_analyzer/README.md

 This tool is intended **only for authorized testing environments** where explicit permission has been granted. **Unauthorized use on external systems is strictly prohibited** and may violate laws.
 I disclaim any responsibility for misuse of this tool. **Always obtain proper authorization** before conducting security assessments.

-## 🌟 **Explore My Other Educational Ethical Hacking Projects**

-As part of my journey through cybersecurity and ethical hacking, I've developed a collection of open-source tools to put into practice the concepts I've learned.
-These projects are intended for **educational purposes**, helping both myself and others gain hands-on experience in areas like network analysis, vulnerability detection, and penetration testing.

-Here are some of the tools I've built:

-- [🦅 **NetHawk**](https://github.com/sergio11/nethawk_analyzer): An **AI-powered educational tool** for performing **network vulnerability assessments**.
-Leveraging frameworks like **Scapy** and **Nmap**, it automates **port scanning**, **vulnerability detection**, and **report generation**, helping learners understand how security audits work in practice.
-- [💀 **Nemesys**](https://github.com/sergio11/nemesys): A tool built on the **Metasploit Framework**, focused on practicing **exploitation** and **post-exploitation techniques**, including system enumeration and data harvesting.
-- [🕷️ **BlackVenom**](https://github.com/sergio11/blackvenom): A tool for learning about **ARP** and **DNS spoofing** and how they can be used to intercept and analyze network traffic in a controlled, ethical environment.
-- [🌐 **ZeroTrace**](https://github.com/sergio11/zero_trace_hacking_tool): A project focused on **search engine dorking**, helping identify publicly exposed data and understand how sensitive information can be indexed and discovered online.
-- 🔐 **DecryptX**: A learning tool for **hash analysis** and **password strength evaluation**, allowing users to explore real-world scenarios involving password security and encryption.
-- [🌑 **EclipseRecon**](https://github.com/sergio11/eclipserecon): A web reconnaissance tool for discovering hidden paths, subdomains, and possible vulnerabilities.
-Ideal for practicing the **recon phase** of ethical hacking.
-- **ZoneGuardian**: A DNS analysis tool that helps detect misconfigurations and vulnerabilities in domain setups — a key skill in understanding infrastructure security.
-- 🔍 **Retrospect**: Focused on digital forensics and security research, this tool allows users to analyze historical web data to find **past misconfigurations or exposed data**.

-Each of these projects was created to reinforce learning through real practice.
-Feel free to explore them, adapt them, and use them to grow your skills in ethical hacking and cybersecurity. 💻🔍

 ## 🌟 Key Features of NetHawk:

 - 🔧 **Multi-Tool Scanning**: Combines the capabilities of Scapy and Nmap to offer thorough network scans, giving users a broad view of potential vulnerabilities.